 The first time you turn on the chartplotter, you must configure a series of initial settings.
-You must also configure these settings when restoring original factory settings (page 103).
-You can update each of these settings later.
+These settings must also be configured when restoring original factory settings (page 116).
+Each of these settings can be updated later.
+Follow the on-screen directions.